robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

   * For every *rsYocto*-Version  a Information Shied on the Apache Webserver is installed
   * This Paper contains informations about the configuration of the FPGA IP and there Addresses and the used I/O Pins
   * **Open it by typing the iPv4-Address of your Board into a Web browser**
-  * Of cause it is possible  to install any other homepage on *rsYocto*
+  * Of cause it is possible  to install any other homepage
      * Insert the homepage files to: `/usr/share/apache2/default-site/htdocs`
      * Restart the Apache Server with following command:
         ````bash